SharpAdb/SharpAdb.github.io/device.md

 ```

 #### Install multiple applications using AdbClient
-Or you can use `InstallMultipleAsync` from `AdbClient` to install multiple applications.
+Or you can use `InstallMultipleAsync` from `AdbClient` to install multiple applications:
 ```csharp
 ....
 // Install split app whith base app